syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### DeclineCommand

-SfCalendar includes a built-in event called `ActionButtonCanceled` and invokes this event through the [DeclineCommand]() whenever the cancel button tapped on calendar.
+The SfCalendar includes a built-in event called `ActionButtonCanceled`, which is triggered when the cancel button is tapped on the calendar.
+This event can be invoked through the [DeclineCommand]().

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}